Extended events in SQL server- top 5 use

 Check this article also: Deadlocks in SQL Server: Understanding and Resolving Database Concurrency Issues

-The disadvantages of Extended Events in SQL Server
+The Disadvantages of Extended Events in SQL Server

 The disadvantages of Extended Events are given below: